 Peer Review Process

 TRANSLANG Journal uses a double-blind peer review process.
-On submission, an article is sent by the Editor via ASJP to two reviewers.
-Once the review reports (TRANSLANG Reviewer Form) are returned, feedback and recommendations are assessed by the Editor in Chief, who then returns a decision to the author via ASJP
+On submission, articles are sent by the Editor via ASJP to two reviewers.
+Once the review reports (TRANSLANG Reviewer Form) are returned, feedback and recommendations are assessed by the Editor-in-Chief, who then returns a decision to the author via ASJP

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.